-On the economic data front, Malaysia's foreign reserves increased to USD119.6 billion as of 15 October 2024 (30 September 2024: USD119.7 billion).
-The reserves are sufficient to finance 4.8 months of retained imports and 0,9x of short-term external debt.
-Malaysia's September 2024 headline inflation moderated to 1.8% Yearon-Year ("YoV") (August 2024: +1.9% YoV), tempered by cheaper transportation, personal items, alcoholic beverages & tobacco products, information & communication equipment, and household equipment amid stable food prices.
-On trade data, September 2024 exports contracted 0.3% YoY (August 2024: +12.1% YoY) while imports grew 10.9% YoY (August 2024: +26.2% YoV).
-The contraction in exports was fed by declines in the Manufacturing and Mining sectors, while the growth in imports was led by increases across intermediate, capital and consumption goods.
+On the economic data front, Malaysia's foreign reserves increased to USD119.6 billion as of 15 October 2024 (30 September 2024; USD119.7 billion).
+The reserves are sufficient to finance 4.8 months of retained imports and 0.9x of short-term external debt.
+Malaysia's September 2024 headline inflation moderated to 1.8% Year-on-Year ("YoY") (August 2024: +1.9% YoY), tempered by cheaper transportation, personal items, alcoholic beverages & tobacco products, information & communication equipment, and household equipment and stable food prices.
+On trade data, September 2024 exports contracted 0.3% YoY (August 2024: +12.1% YoY) while imports grew 10.9% YoY (August 2024: +26.2% YoY).
+The contraction in exports was led by declines in the Manufacturing and Mining sectors, while the growth in imports was led by increases across intermediate capital and consumption goods.
 Trade surplus widened to MYR13.2 billion (August 2024: MYR5.7 billion).
 Malaysia's Industrial Production for August 2024 grew 4.1% YoY (July 24: +5.3% YoY).
-The moderation was driven by a growth slowdown in the manufacturing sector to 6.5% YoY (July 24: +7.7% YoY) and electricity sector to 4.1% YoY (July 24: +7.0% YoY).
-The output of the mining sector defined by 6.4% YoY in August 2024 (July 24: -5.0% YoY) on the back of a decrease in natural gas and crude oil & condensate productions.
+The moderation was driven by a growth slowdown in the manufacturing sector to 6.5% YoY (July 24: +7.7% YoY) and electricity sector to 4.1% YoY (July 24: +7.0% YoY) on the back of a decrease in natural gas and crude oil & condensate productions.
 3Q24 advanced Gross Domestic Product ("GDP") growth was 5.3% YoY.
-The slower estimated growth compared to 2024's 5.9% growth was due to a more modest expansion in the services and agriculture growth compared to 2Q24's 5.9% growth was due to a more modest expansion in the services and agriculture ectors and weaker mining sector.
+The slower estimated growth compared to 2Q24's 5.9% growth was due to a more modest expansion in the services and agriculture sectors and weaker mining sector.

 On the primary corporate sukuk space, notable issuances included MYR700 million YTL Power iMTN, MYR600 million UEM Olive iMTN and MYR500 million Imtiaz II iMTN.
-On rating actions, RAM placed Sepang Bay Power's MYR575 million sukuk rating of AA1 on Rating Watch with a negative rating outlook.
-Separately, MAR2 downgraded Tan Chong Motor's iMTN rating to AIS from A+IS with a negative rating outlook.
+On rating actions, RAM placed Sepang Bay Power's MYR575 million sukuk rating of AA1 on Rating Watch with a negative authook.
+Separately, MARC downgraded Tan Chong Motor's iMTN rating to AIS from A+IS with a negative rating outlook.
 The rating action reflected the negative impact on Tan Chong Motor's credit profile from declining vehicle sales over the years.